 15. Retired NDSU faculty and staff are eligible to receive a Retired Parking Permit at no charge.
 The permit is valid for one year and will need to be renewed or replaced annually, at no charge.
 The Retired Parking Permit is valid in all NDSU Paylots, and the IFC Lot behind the Alumni Center.

 Departmental Service Vehicle Permit

 16. The DSV permit is to be used by members of an NDSU department for conducting official business on campus.
 If eligible, a department may request a maximum of two permits at no charge.
-Unauthorized use of this permit may result in revocation.
+Unauthorized use of this permit shall result in revocation.
 A valid NDSU permit is required to be displayed with the DSV permit for a maximum of two hours.
-The DSV permit is allowed in Staff, Student, Paylots, Time Zone, Staff Unloading Zone, and Service Vehicle Spaces.
+The DSV permit is allowed in all Staff, Student, Paylots, Time Zone, Staff Unloading Zone, and Service Vehicle Spaces.
 DSV permits shall be renewed annually by each department.
 This can be accomplished by completing the on-line DSV Permit Application.

 Special Event and Conference Parking

-17. University departments may request parking spaces for a conference or event by submitting an Event/Conference form at least fourteen days prior to the date needed.
-Fill out the request form at www.ndsu.edu/parking.
+17. University departments may request parking spaces for a conference or event by submitting an Event/Conference form at least ten calendar days prior to the date needed.
 Departments may purchase one day permits for their guests or speakers if space is available.

 Tri College Parking